 Typically applications within an ESDW will not be developed from scratch and so, prior to the workshop, the programmers role is to gain some familiarity with these applications.
 The applications to be used must therefore be decided at the time the program is finalised (see section 4.4.1).
-The programmers will implement a Performance Analysis workflow for the applications which includes:
+Where appropriate, programmers will implement a Performance Analysis workflow for the applications which includes:

 - Integrate the application into EasyBuild,

-- Scaling analysis with JUBE,
+- Scaling analysis with JUBE or ReFrame,

 - Performance analysis with Scalasca.